zikuan/p4/exercises/p4runtime/README.md

-# Implementing a Control Plane using P4 Runtime
+# Implementing a Control Plane using P4Runtime

 ## Introduction

-In this exercise, we will be using P4 Runtime to send flow entries to the switch instead of using the switch's CLI.
+In this exercise, we will be using P4Runtime to send flow entries to the switch instead of using the switch's CLI.
 We will be building on the same P4 program that you used in the [basic_tunnel](../basic_tunnel) exercise.
 The P4 program has been renamed to `advanced_tunnel.py` and has been augmented